ME-ai-agents/docs_prod/ME.AI - TDD Year 1 v16.md

 **Core Platform:** Establishing stable foundational capabilities for conversation processing, cross-session memory management, cultural intelligence, UI interaction, and inter-service communication.
 This includes features planned up to Release 2, with a focus on robustness and scalability.
 Advanced mesh concepts and AI features (like full semantic negotiation and dynamic coalition formation) will be initiated but with a more constrained scope, aiming for specific use-case support rather than generalized capabilities in Year 1.

-**IT Support Product:** Delivering high-value IT automation for password resets (90% automation - 13,950 incidents), account unlocks (95% automation - 7,790 incidents), basic software installation (30% automation - 2,220 incidents), network issue diagnosis, and device diagnostics (20% automation - 2,520 incidents).
-The product features will align closely with the realistically achievable Core Platform capabilities within Year 1.
+**IT Support Product:** Delivering high-value IT automation for:
+- Password resets (90% automation - 13,950 incidents)
+- Account unlocks (95% automation - 7,790 incidents)
+- Basic software installation (30% automation - 2,220 incidents)
+- Network issue diagnosis and device diagnostics (20% automation - 2,520 incidents)

 **European Market Focus:** Cultural intelligence, GDPR compliance, multi-language support, and data residency requirements built into the foundation.